.png)

 For developers who want to understand how equity preservation works across the full capital raise process, the promote protection work starts before the first LP meeting, not after.

-Cumulative preferred returns carry forward and compound if a distribution period misses the hurdle.
-Non-cumulative preferred returns simply lapse if unpaid in a given period.
-Non-cumulative preferred returns are significantly better for GP economics because they prevent the compounding effect that can add hundreds of thousands of dollars to LP distributions before the promote kicks in.
+Cumulative preferred returns carry forward and compound if a distribution is missed, significantly increasing the amount investors must be paid before the developer sees a profit.
+Non-cumulative preferred returns lapse if unpaid in a given period.
+The latter is far superior for developer economics as it prevents the compounding effect that can drain deal profits.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.